forseti-security/forseti-security/CONTRIBUTING.md

   1. Create your change.
     - Don't incorporate multiple changes in one PR.
 A change should be a logical, self-contained unit of work, feature, or fix.
 This simplifies troubleshooting and rollbacks.
     - Learn how to execute [Inventory](inventory-quickstart), [Scanner](scanner-quickstart), or [Enforcer](enforcer-quickstart).
-  1. Create your test.
+  1. Create tests for your change.
-    - Unit tests should provide high and useful coverage.
-If your change involves substantial logic, we'll ask you to write applicable unit tests.
-    - Unit tests should be written with google-apputils basetest framework.
-For an example of how to use the framework, see [Google-Style Tests](https://pypi.python.org/pypi/google-apputils).
+    - You should write applicable unit tests for your changes, especially for changes involving substantial logic.
     - Learn how to [run the tests](testing).
   1. Commit your changes and push them to your development branch: